Medical expert of the article

 - Depression.

-- Unconscious feelings of guilt or fear associated with a sexual act.
+- Unconscious feelings of guilt or fear associated with sexual intercourse.

-- Fear of failure, doubt in their own sexual abilities or fear that the partner's sexual expectations will not be met.
+- Fear of failure, doubt in one's own sexual abilities, or fear that one's partner's sexual expectations will not be met.

-- Deceleration due to socio-cultural factors (all prohibitions and imperatives in the form of "you must" or "you should not", which are related to our family, cultural or religious upbringing.
+- Inhibition caused by socio-cultural factors (all prohibitions and imperatives in the form of “you should” or “you shouldn’t” that are associated with our family, cultural or religious upbringing.

-- Sexual trauma (incest, rape or painful experiences of sexual failures, etc.).
+- Sexual trauma (incest, rape, or painful experiences of sexual failure, etc.).

-- The role of the "observer" (concentrating on what is happening, instead of a complete experience of the sexual act).
+- The role of the "observer" (concentrating on what is happening, instead of experiencing the whole sexual act).

-- Stress in relations with a partner (when one of the partners constantly criticizes the other or humiliates him, when one or both partners are angry, etc.).
+- Tension in the relationship with a partner (when one partner constantly criticizes or humiliates the other; when one or both partners are angry, etc.).

-- Mental conflicts (usually the unconscious state of tension arising when the inner desires, needs and thoughts are in conflict, such as a man who experiences unprocessed sexual feelings towards his mother, and in this connection, after the birth of the child, loses interest to his wife, as she became for him the embodiment of the mother image).
+- Mental conflicts (usually an unconscious state of tension that occurs when internal desires, needs and thoughts are in conflict, such as a man who has unprocessed sexual feelings for his mother and therefore loses interest in his wife after the birth of a child, since she has become the embodiment of his motherly image).

-Most often, problems arise because the sexual needs of the other remain undivided.
-Often the partner does not know or almost does not know about the sexual fantasies, preferences, inclinations, fears and sensibilities of the other.
-Often a woman expects that the partner knows how to induce her orgasm, not sharing with him what exactly gives her pleasure.
-And the man does not dare to talk about what contributes to his erection.
-Often, partners do not know about the existence of problems with each other.
+Most often, problems arise because the sexual needs of the other remain unshared.
+Often, the partner knows little or nothing about the sexual fantasies, preferences, inclinations, fears, and sensitivities of the other.
+Often, a woman expects her partner to know how to make her orgasm without sharing what exactly gives her pleasure.
+And a man is hesitant to talk about what helps him get an erection.
+Often, partners are unaware of each other's problems.

-Finally, life crises, stress, fatigue and habitual mood swings can upset the cycle of sexual reactions.
-For example, mothers of infants due to fatigue may experience a decrease in sexual desire.
-After a divorce, a man may have an increase or decrease in sexual activity due to a change in lifestyle.
-In these cases, the fluctuations in sexual activity are usually smoothed as the situation stabilizes, the energy returns to the previous level and the mood improves.
-If this does not occur, appropriate treatment should be provided to prevent sexual dysfunction.
+Finally, life crises, stress, fatigue, and habitual mood swings can upset the sexual response cycle.
+For example, mothers of infants may experience a decrease in sexual desire due to fatigue.
+After a divorce, a man may experience an increase or decrease in sexual activity due to a change in lifestyle.
+In these cases, fluctuations in sexual activity usually smooth out as the situation stabilizes, energy returns to its previous level, and mood improves.
+If this does not happen, appropriate treatment should be carried out to prevent sexual dysfunction.